Healthdirect Free Australian health advice you can count on.

 Swallowed substances

-If you or a child in your care have swallowed a substance, find the label from the product's packet or container.
-Take the container and the child to the phone and call the Poisons Information Line on 13 11 26 (24 hours a day from anywhere in Australia).
+If your child has swallowed a substance, find the product packet.
+Take the packet and your child to the phone and call the Poisons Information Line on 13 11 26.
+If someone has stopped breathing or collapsed, call triple zero (000) for an ambulance.

 Key facts

-• Common household and garden products can be swallowed by accident.
+• Common items can be swallowed by accident, including household products.

-• If you suspect that someone has taken an overdose of medicine or has swallowed a poisonous substance, get medical help immediately — this is an emergency.
+• If you suspect that someone has swallowed a poisonous substance, get medical help immediately.

-• Store all medicines, chemicals and cleaning products in a high, locked cupboard out of sight and reach of children to prevent poisoning in children.
+• Store all medicines, chemicals and cleaning products in a high, locked cupboard out of sight and reach of children.

 Which substances often get swallowed?